Particle Ratios within a statistically corrected hadron resonance gas model and EPOS event-generator at AGS, SPS, RHIC and LHC Energies: Introduction

-The hadron resonance gas (HRG) model is customarily used in the lattice QCD calculations as a reference for the hadronic sector \cite{Huovinen:2009yb,Borsanyi:2010bp}.
-At low temperatures, they are found to be in quite good agreement with the HRG model calculations \cite{Tawfik:2014eba}, although some systematic deviations have been observed, which may be attributed to the existence of additional resonances which are not taken into account in HRG model calculations based on the well established resonances listed by the particle data group \cite{ParticleDataGroup:2018ovx} and perhaps to the need to extend the model to incorporate hadron interactions.
+Typically, the hadronic sector in lattice QCD computations is measured against the ideal hadron resonance gas (IHRG) model \cite{Huovinen:2009yb,Borsanyi:2010bp}.
+At lower temperatures, there are some systematic differences seen, but overall, these calculations agree quite well with the IHRG model's predictions \cite{Tawfik:2014eba}.
+These differences may arise from the existence of new resonances that are not taken into account by the IHRG model, which is based on known resonances reported by the Particle Data Group \cite{Workman:2022ynf}, and potentially from the need to extend the model to include hadronic interactions.

-It is reported in recent literature that the standard performance of the HRG model seems to be unable to describe all the available data that is predicted by recent lattice QCD simulations \cite{samanta2019exploring,vovchenko2017multicomponent}.
-The conjecture to incorporate various types of interactions has been worked out in various studies \cite{Tawfik:2004sw,Huovinen:2017ogf,Vovchenko:2017xad,Vovchenko:2017drx}.
-When comparing the thermodynamics calculated within the HRG framework with the corresponding data obtained using lattice QCD methods, one has to decide how to incorporate interactions among the hadrons.
+According to recent studies in the literature \cite{samanta2019exploring,vovchenko2017multicomponent}, the traditional performance of the IHRG model appears to be inadequate to account for all of the information that is now available and the predictions from modern lattice QCD simulations.
+Numerous research has proposed integrating different types of interactions \cite{Tawfik:2004sw,Huovinen:2017ogf, Vovchenko:2017xad, Vovchenko:2017drx}.
+It is crucial to ascertain how to integrate interactions among the hadrons when comparing the thermodynamics computed within the thermal model framework to similar data obtained via lattice QCD methods.